 Late season in Alaska is a great time of the year for that angler that might not be interested that much in catching tons of fish, but for the angler that is really looking to land that once-in-a-lifetime rainbow trout – many reaching in excess of 30+ inches!

 You can see a little bit of colder temperatures and precipitation during this time, but the fall colors of Alaska are in full swing and the scenery is spectacular.
 Many of the anglers in Alaska have left by the late season, so it’s definitely more of an intimate experience and does not feel as crowded as other times of the year.

 The weather in September will have more hints of winter right around the corner.
 The temperatures can be colder in the high 40’s, 50’s, and at times reaching the 60’s.
 Wearing layers is absolutely paramount.
 It’s not unusual to have some wind and rain while on the water.
 In the mornings don’t be surprised when there’s ice or frost in the boats.

-If you’ve spent some time in fly fishing you know all too well not all guides are created equal.
-Thankfully by and large Alaskan guides are committed, professional and good at their jobs.
+If you’ve spent some time fly fishing you know all too well not all guides are created equal.
+Thankfully by and large Alaskan guides are committed, professional, and good at their jobs.
 They’ve been there the entire season fishing and know the rivers inside and out.